Solved Problem on Static Equilibrium

 Solution

-As the system is in equilibrium, the resultant from the forces that act on it is equal to zero.
+Since the system is in equilibrium, the resultant of the forces acting on it is equal to zero.

 \[ \begin{gather} \bbox[#99CCFF,10px] {\sum \vec{F}=0} \end{gather} \]